14 Quick Stress Relievers For Women (Not Exercise or Sleep!)

 Stress relievers for women?

-Don’t worry; this won’t be about exercise or sleep advice.
-Because what about if you need simple stress relievers you can use right now?
+Don’t worry; this won’t be about exercise or sleep advice because what about if you need simple stress relievers you can use right now?

 I’m no stranger to chronic stress and its impacts both through life experiences and my years as a practicing Social Worker.
 But I’ve learned practical and effective ways to reduce stress and wanted to share these 14 powerful and proven stress relievers for women like you.